 Airports

 Chicago has two international airports close by: O’Hare International Airport and Midway International Airport.
 The Chicago Metra L-trains go directly from both airports into the city.
 You can buy a single Ventra Ticket or Ventra Card to load money onto it for up to seven people.
+Tickets are only $5 or less from the airport to the CTA trains.
+They’re cheaper than taxis, shuttle vans, and rideshare services— typically around $25 to over $100, depending on where you’re going.

 Chicago Commuter Bus (Pace)

-With many destinations to get into Chicago from outside the city, this mode of transport is designed for commuter travel.
+The Chicagoland area has its own public bus transportation system called Pace.
+It travels through 274 municipalities in nearby Chicago counties, including Cook, DuPage, Kane, Lake, McHenry, and Will.
+With many destinations to get into the city, it’s designed for suburban commuters.
 Pace’s major routes run every 30 to 60 minutes daily through mid-evening and connect with CTA and Metra in many locations.

-Chicago Metra Trains
+Chicago Metra

 CTA Train